Individual or Group Participation in General Public Cleanup Events

 How It Works

 The sites are easily accessed by foot paths from the road.
-Twelve sections of shoreline have already been adopted.
-Groups wishing to join can suggest other sites.
-Clean Jordan Lake provides the trash bags, trash grabbers, gloves and first-aid kit and also removes the trash bags after the cleanup.
-A minimum of two participants is needed for each cleanup.
-The typical time required to remove litter from a section is about 3 hours.
+We provide the trash bags, trash grabbers, gloves and first-aid kit and also removes the trash bags after the cleanup.
+A minimum of three participants is needed for each cleanup.
+The typical time required to remove litter from a section is about two hours.

 Requirements for Participation

-- Group should have at least five members to allow rotation for cleanups
+- Group should have at least four members and most are fewer than 10.

 - Conduct three cleanups per year, preferably in early spring, mid-summer and early fall.
 School groups can choose a schedule to fit the academic year.
 A 3-year commitment is required.